sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 ## Memory Management

 As an aside, note that our toy runtime uses a naive bump allocator that never frees memory.
 Which is simple, but isn't ideal to put it mildly.
 This approach would quickly exhaust memory in real programs since functional languages allocate closures and immutable data structures prolifically.
-A real implementation would require some careful thought memory management, and there are several approaches.
+A real implementation would require some careful thinking about memory management, and there are several approaches.

 **Garbage Collection**: The simplest solution is to bolt on a garbage collector like the [Boehm-Demers-Weiser garbage collector](https://www.hboehm.info/gc/), which is a conservative collector that works with minimal compiler modifications.
 Boehm GC scans memory for values that look like pointers and conservatively assumes they might be live references.
 It pretty much works off-the-shell, just requiring us to replace `malloc` with `GC_malloc` and handles root identification, reachability analysis, and memory reclamation automatically.
 The conservative approach occasionally retains dead memory but avoids the complexity of precise pointer tracking.
 There are [Rust bindings](https://crates.io/crates/boehm_gc) and it merely requires installing the `libgc` C library with: